OliverDemuth/MayaSignedDistanceFields/ligaments/README.md

 ligamentCalculationBatch.py
 ligamentCalculationWrapper.py
 ```
-3. Adjust the user defined variables in *ligamentCalculationWrapper.py* and save it
+3. Adjust the user-defined variables in *ligamentCalculationWrapper.py* and save it
 4. Execute the script as follows:

 For **Windows** in the command prompt execute the following